-Roselle (Hibiscus sabdariffa l.) is an annual herbaceous crop of West African origin.
-10 Roselle has many uses both on the local and international market.
-Their high pectin 11 content makes roselle calvees useful in the production of jellies, beverages, jams and 12 13 confectionaries.
-According to Wong et al. (2002), roselle calyx has highest nutritional and mineral composition due to the presence of b-carotene 14 (1.88mg/100g), vitamin C (141 mg/100g), anthocyanin (2.52 mg/100g), lycopene 15 16 (164μg/100g) and other bioactive compounds such as phytosterols, polyphenols, flavonoids, organic acids and other water-soluble antioxidants.
+10 Roselle calyces (Hibiscus sabdariffa l.) are an annual herbaceous crop of West African origin.
+Roselle has many uses both on the local and international market.
+11 12 Their high pectin content makes roselle calvees useful in the production of jellies, beverages, jams and confectionaries.
+According to Wong et al. (2002), roselle calyx 13 has highest nutritional and mineral composition due to the presence of β -carotene 14 (1.88mg/100g), vitamin C (141 mg/100g), anthocyanin (2.52 mg/100g), lycopene 15 (164μg/100g) and other bioactive compounds such as phytosterols, polyphenols, 16 flavonoids, organic acids and other water-soluble antioxidants.
 Dried calvees are 17 used as food colorants, flavoring for liquors and herbal tea (Bolade et al, 2009).
-In 18 19 Ghana a refreshing beverage (soobolo) produced from the infusion of the calyx is widely consumed (Bolade et al, 2009) 20

-- The high content of protocatechuic acid in roselle makes it a useful product in 21 22 reducing hypertension, leukemia, pyrexia and blood pressure (Tseng et al., 2000). - 23 Roselle extract has high mineral content which function both as an electrolyte and as - a catalyst for maintaining growth and development (Untoro et al., 2005).
-24

-- 25 Roselle calyces are harvested when moisture contents are slightly high leading to 26 quick loss of quality and rapid deterioration during handling at ambient conditions - (Liberty et al., 2013).
+In 18 Ghana a refreshing beverage (soobolo) produced from the infusion of the calvx is 19 widely consumed (Bolade et al, 2009) 20 The high content of protocatechic acid in roselle makes it a useful product in 21 reducing hypertension, leukemia, pyrexia and blood pressure (Tseng et al., 2000).
+22 as a catalyst for maintaining growth and development (Untoro et al., 2005).
+Roselle calvces are harvested when moisture contents are slightly high leading to 25 quick loss of quality and rapid deterioration during handling at ambient conditions 26 (Liberty et al., 2013).
 Consequently, roselle calyces are dried for extended shelf life.

+Roselle extract has high mineral content which functions both as an electrolyte and 23 24 reduces the weight of food making them lighter and convenient for transportation.
+30

-27 - 28 Dried foods have low moisture content which minimizes deteriorative activities of - micro-organisms (Mujumdar and Law, 2010) and extend shelf life.
-Again, drying - 29 reduces weight of food making them lighter and convenient for transportation.
-30 - 31
+- 28 Dried foods have low moisture content which minimizes deteriorative activities of - micro-organisms (Mujumdar and Law, 2010) and extends shelf life.
+Again, drying 29

-32 Open sun, solar and oven drying are common methods used for drying agricultural produce though each of them has its own effects on food (Wankhade et al., 2013).
-33 Zanoni et al. (1999) found out that Vitamin C is heat sensitive and is greatly lost 34 when subjected to high temperatures while Torres et al. (1985), reported of a 35 decrease in the protein content of dried food product.
-In addition, the method of 36 drying and processing conditions influence the texture of dried products (Krokida et 37 al., 2001).
-Although various effects of different methods on food characteristics are 38 known, there is insufficient information on effect of different drying methods on the 39 mineral composition of roselle calyces.
-This research therefore sought to determine 40 the effect of three different drying methods (oven, sun and solar) on the mineral 41 composition of calyces of three accessions of roselle.
+Solar and oven drying are the common methods used for drying agricultural produce 32 though each of them has its own effects on food (Wankhade et al., 2013).
+Zanoni et 33 al. (1999) found out that Vitamin C is heat sensitive and is greatly lost when 34 35 subjected to high temperatures while Torres et al. (1985), reported of a decrease in the protein content of dried food product.
+In addition, the method of drying and 36 processing conditions influence the texture of dried products (Krokida et al., 2001).
+37 Although various effects of different methods on food characteristics are known, 38 there is insufficient information on the effect of different drying methods on the 39 mineral composition of roselle calvces.
+This research, therefore, sought to determine 40 41 the effect of three different drying methods (oven, sun and solar) on the mineral composition of calvces of three accessions of roselle.
 42

-44 2.0 MATERIALS AND METHODS
+44 2.0 MATERIALS AND METHOD